 Founded by Pope Julius II in early sixteenth century, Vatican Museums is one of the largest museums in the world.
 Popes amassed the collection over the centuries.
 The museums hold 70,000 works of art, out of which 20,000 are on display.
 Visitors walk through 7 km of halls and corridors.
 At the end of the route is Sistine Chapel which contains Michelangelo’s famous fresco The Creation of Adam. …

 Vatican Museums contain an enormous collection of priceless art.
-The immense collection was built up by the popes, starting from Pope Julius II in early sixteenth century.
-The popes were among the first sovereigns to throw open their art collection for viewing by the public.
+The Popes built up the immense collection, starting from Pope Julius II in early sixteenth century.
+They were among the first sovereigns to throw open their art collection for viewing by the public.
+It was Pope Julius who hired Michelangelo, a reluctant sculptor, to repaint the ceiling in the Sistine Chapel. …